Policy and Procedure Name:

 notification to the non-filing party or their representative.

-of record is out of business or no longer doing business in Ohio, or the
+record is out of business or no longer doing business in Ohio, or the employer

-employer is in a final cancelled status, BWC is not required to and will
+is in a final cancelled status, BWC is not required to and will generally

-generally not provide notification to the non-filing party or their
+not provide notification to the non-filing party or their representative.

-employer may make a request for themselves or their authorized representative to
+make a request for themselves or their authorized representative to receive

 3. BWC shall generally